IngaIbs/sleepy_forest/slides/40_Classifiers.md

 - Scikit learn uses as algorithm SAMME/SAMME.R
 - SAMME : Stagewise Additive Modeling using a Multi-class Exponential loss function (@freund1997decision),
-- puts more weight on misclassified data points than AdaBoost you know
+- Puts more weight on misclassified data points than AdaBoost you know
 - SAMME.R (R for real) uses weighted probability esitimates to update the additive model (empirical vs. population loss)

 ## Performance of the AdaBoost Classifier